sourodeep/vaeedaq/README.md

 Variational AutoEncoder with Population Queue and AVS Copyright Sourodeep Bhattacharjee and Robin Gras, 2019.

+To execute the code please enter the following from command prompt console or terminal:
+  Python Main.py

 The parameters of the algorithm are in Main.py and described as follows:

 ########################